Brewers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have won 47 of the 78 games they were listed as the moneyline favorite this season (60.3%).
+- The Brewers have won 60.8% of the games this season when they were favored on the moneyline (48-31).

-- The Brewers have a 58.3% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Brewers a 54.5% chance to win.

-- In the 153 games in which bookmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total 68 times (68-79-6).
+- Milwaukee has played in 154 games with set over/under, and have combined with opponents to go over the total 69 times (69-79-6).

+- The Brewers have covered just 36.4% of their games this season, going 4-7-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!